mindplace/stack-for-yourself/_posts/2016-01-01-work-uncategorized.md

 ---
 layout: post
-title: "Uncategorized"
+title: "Working as a developer"
-shortnote: "Uncategorized info for seeking work as a developer"
+shortnote: "Resources for seeking work as a developer."
 tags: [working]
 ---

-# TL;DR
+# If nothing else, bookmark these...
 *nothing here yet!*

 <hr>